openstack/project-team-guide/doc/source/glossary.rst

      https://wiki.openstack.org/wiki/IRC for tips for setting up a client.

-   Mid-cycle sprints/meetups
+   Mid-cycle sprints

      Midcycle sprints or meetups are optional in-person gatherings focused around a project team or a specific initiative within the community.
-See :ref:`midcycles` for details.
+See :ref:`sprints` for details.

+   Project Teams Gathering ('PTG')

+     The 'Project Teams Gathering' is an event for upstream project team members to get together to bootstrap a new development cycle and organize the work for the remainder of the cycle.
+See :ref:`ptg` for details.

    PTL